☸️ Buddhism & Jainism in UP

 3. Shravasti (Gonda-Bahraich Border)

-Shravasti was the capital of Kosala and the city where Buddha spent the maximum number of rainy season retreats — 24 out of 45.
+Shravasti was the capital of Kosala and the city most strongly associated with Buddha's rainy season retreats.

 | Site | Significance |